Seattle–Tacoma International Airport: Modernization and expansion (2008–present)

+The airport's digital infrastructure, including its website, phone lines, check-in system, and automated baggage sorting, was disabled by a cyberattack on August 24, 2024.
+Most of the systems were restored by August 31, but the Port of Seattle websites and passenger information systems remained offline.

 Future

-SEA Airport has seen record growth in passenger traffic over the last few years.
-That growth has been partly fueled by the nationwide expansion of Seattle-based Alaska Airlines and by Delta Air Lines setting up a major international hub at SEA Airport.
+The airport has seen record growth in passenger traffic in the 2010s and 2020s.
+The busiest day for outbound passengers was July 24, 2023, with 73,651 passengers; more than 198,000 passengers (departing, arriving, and connecting) passed through the airport that day.
+The previous record for outbound passengers was set on August 16, 2019, at 72,154.
+The growth has been partly fueled by the nationwide expansion of Seattle-based Alaska Airlines and by Delta Air Lines setting up a major international hub at SEA Airport.
 That growth has strained the airport's facilities and led the port to invest more than $2 billion into several expansion and renovation projects.

-SEA Airport has six outbound baggage handling systems with limited to no cross-connectivity.
+The airport has six outbound baggage handling systems with limited to no cross-connectivity.
 The system now in place is aging and reaching its maximum capacity.
-This $320.4 million project will create one unified, high-speed baggage system under the airport.
+A $320.4 million project will create one unified, high-speed baggage system under the airport.
 That will allow bags to be checked from any ticketing counter, to receive security screening faster, and to be routed to any gate in the airport.
 The extra efficiency and speed will allow the airport to handle more baggage in the future without expanding the footprint of the baggage handling systems.
-The initial phase of the project was finished in 2018 and the entire system will be in place by 2023.
+The initial phase of the project was finished in 2018 and the entire system is scheduled to be completed in 2027.

 With estimates that the Puget Sound region will grow by another one million people by 2035, the Port of Seattle began developing the Sustainable Airport Master Plan (SAMP) in 2018 to meet passenger and cargo demands.
 The SAMP recommends more than 30 projects to improve efficiency and airport access, including a new terminal with 19 gates and an automated people mover through three separate stations.
-More future projects that are in progress or will begin later are an automated parking garage guidance system, expansion of Concourse C, roadway improvements throughout the airport, Checkpoint 1 relocation, a gateway project in cooperation with Alaska Airlines, restroom renovations, Concourse A building expansion for lounges, improved curbside safety and accessibility, continued refurbishment of the Central Terminal, and a replacement of controls pertaining to the SEA Underground shuttles.
+Near-term projects that are scheduled to be completed in the 2020s include restroom renovations, security checkpoint expansion, and roadway realignment.
+A four-story addition to the existing structure of Concourse C began in 2023 and is scheduled to be completed in 2027 at a cost of $399 million; it includes a "central gathering place" under a large wooden ceiling.
+Further projects include an automated parking garage guidance system, a gateway project in cooperation with Alaska Airlines, Concourse A building expansion for lounges, improved curbside safety and accessibility, continued refurbishment of the Central Terminal, and a replacement of controls pertaining to the SEA Underground shuttles.